||Steps to Peace||Contact|

 Joy works Monday through Friday.
 Some of Joy's work time is in the music library.
 All the music that comes in needs to be listened to, to see if it is appropriate for air play.
 All the songs are color coded and checked to see if they are timed right, and then the information is entered into the music library's computer.
 During the morning Joy helps out at the front desk as a receptionist and works on the music library.
 When she is in the lobby at the front desk, she answers five incoming phone lines, greets visitors, makes sure the AM, FM and TV are all on the air, plus several small jobs like making coffee.
 Other times during the day she helps with the station bookkeeping.
 Joy's hobbies include sewing, knitting and other crafts, song writing, making web pages, and anything to do with home schooling.

-Kimberly graduated from high school this spring and is going to UAF (University of Alaska, Fairbanks).
-She has started classes, so is driving to Fairbanks each day.
+Kimberly graduated from high school last spring and is going to UAF (University of Alaska, Fairbanks).
+She is driving to Fairbanks each day for classes.
 She also plays guitar, at church on Sunday and sometimes on the 'Village Voice' program saturday night on the radio.

 Ashley graduated from UAF with a degree in elementary education.
 She is teaching at North Pole Elementary school.